 Himachal Pradesh is an Indian state situated in the northern part of the sub-continent.
-It is situated on the western part of the majestic Himalaya mountain range in India, and has an extreme landscape with several peaks and extensive river systems (patterns formed on the land by rivers flowing across the state).
+It is situated on the western part of the majestic Himalayan Mountain range in India and has an extreme landscape with several peaks and extensive river systems (patterns formed on the land by rivers flowing across the state).
 Being a land of snow-capped mountains, green valleys, scenic vistas, tranquil environment, and fresh air, Himachal Pradesh is also known as the ‘Honeymoon Capital’ and the State for Adventure Activities.

 Himachal is a place full of exciting adventure sports for the adventure lovers and people who want to have a taste of adventure or something interesting to do.
 Here are some of the top places for adventurous and fun things to do in HP –

 Himachal has many ancient monuments and temples that history buffs and architecture enthusiasts will love.
 Here are some of the best historic places to check out in Himachal Pradesh –

 Himachali cuisine is mostly dominated by red meat and wheat flatbreads.

 Himachali Dham is a platter of traditional food served on festivals, weddings or other special occasions and this includes most delicacies of Himachal cuisine like: TudkiyaBhaath (a slow cooked rice dish), Rajma Madra (a kidney beans dish), Kadhi, Roti (unleavened Wheat dough flatbread) and some traditional sweets.
 Some of the traditional and popular foods of Himachal Pradesh are:

 The Land of Gods endowed with a breathtaking landscape and serene ambiance, bask in the scenic views of Himachal Pradesh with snow-capped mountains kissed by the sunlight, religious aura permeating in the air, and pine trees surrounding the vista and engulfing the soul in pure bliss.